 Children and youth with CVI present with unique visual behavioral characteristics, across a range of visual functioning and adaptive needs.
 Due to the nature of this neurologically-based visual impairment, children with CVI can achieve significant progress in visual functioning – given the appropriate supports and meaningful interventions.

-This tutorial focuses on practical methods and approaches for using the results of CVI Range assessment (Roman-Lantzy, 2007; Rev. 2018) to develop individualized educational programs for a diverse population of students across the Phases of CVI.
+This session focuses on practical methods and approaches for using the results of CVI Range assessment (Roman-Lantzy, 2007; Rev. 2018) to develop individualized educational programs for a diverse population of students across the Phases of CVI.
 Areas of specific focus will include IEP development (Present Levels of Performance, Management Needs, Accommodations, IEP Goals & Short-Term Objectives), and child-centered approaches for planning core and expanded core curriculum adaptations.

 Bookmark the CVI for the TVI Series -- A monthly forum for collaboration and discussion -- to catch up on past events.